Eritrea: More Contribution to Augment National Fund

 Asmara — Public contribution to augment National Fund to combat the spread of corona virus is continuing.

-Accordingly, cooperative association of 27 owners of mills in Dubarwa sub-zone contributed 35 thousand Nakfa, St. Michael association in Washington 30 thousand Nakfa, and other administrative areas, cooperative associations and small businesses contributed a total of 39 thousand and 127 Nakfa.
+According to the daily report from the Ministry of Health, cooperative association of former members of the office of secretariat contributed 50 thousand Nakfa, and several cooperative associations, administrative areas as well as small scale businesses contributed a total of over 37 thousand Nakfa.

-In related news, at a commemoration ceremony organized in connection with Martyrs Day, nationals in the German cities of Stuttgart, Karlstruha and Cologne contributed a total of 13 thousand and 985 Euros while family of the late Fekadu Keleta contributed 1 thousand Euros towards augmenting the Martyrs Trust Fund.
+Likewise, Eritreans and friends of Eritrea in Athens, Greek, contributed 3 thousand and 260 Euro to augment the National Fund to combat the spread of corona virus.

+In related news, Mr. Osman Ahmedin, head of youth organization in Foro sub-zone, commended the role of the youth in the sub zone in the effort to develop the awareness and contribution of the public in the fight to combat the spread of corona virus.